-The individual coverage HRA has brought with it many questions.
+The individual coverage HRA (ICHRA plan) has brought with it many questions.
 We've collected the most common questions we hear and have them all in one, easy-to-find place.
-To learn more about ICHRA as a small business health insurance solution, read our ICHRA Guide or watch our webinar.
+To learn more about ICHRA as a small business health insurance solution you can check out our comprehensive ICHRA Guide.

 What is an ICHRA plan?

-ICHRA stands for “Individual Coverage Health Reimbursement Arrangement” and is the newest standalone HRA that enables employers of all sizes to reimburse their employees tax-free for health insurance premiums and medical expenses.
+ICHRA stands for “Individual Coverage Health Reimbursement Arrangement” and is the newest standalone HRA that enables employers of all sizes to reimburse employees for health insurance tax-free.
 Our CEO told Bloomberg that ICHRA is part of an employer-based health benefits revolution and we couldn't agree more.

 Where did it come from?

-In October 2017, President Trump issued an Executive Order (E.O.
-13813) asking the Departments of the Treasury, Health and Human Services, and Labor to expand the usability of Health Reimbursement Arrangements (HRAs).
+In October 2017, President Trump issued an Executive Order asking the Departments of the Treasury, Health and Human Services, and Labor to expand the usability of Health Reimbursement Arrangements (HRAs).
 The new rules creating the ICHRA were released in June 2019.

-Although ICHRA is new, it represents an evolution of another HRA called a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) that was created by the Obama Administration a few years earlier.
+ICHRA represents an evolution of another HRA called a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) that was created by the Obama Administration a few years earlier.

 The ICHRA rules went into effect January 2020.